-This section is tricky because the students need to calculate the area for each displacement, and some of them may be fixated with the arched ends of each section of the orbit as shown in the figure to the right.
+This section is tricky because the students need to calculate the area for displacement, each and of them may be some fixated with the arched ends of each section of the orbit as shown in the figure to the right.
 We can simplify the problem by choosing small displacements (which means small measures in time).

 To determine the area of each small triangle swept out in a small time, dt, we will have to assume that the distance the satellite has moved is in a straight line, and not an arc.
-The displacement can be found from your usual kinematic equations, but the easiest way to find the area is to compute the cross product of the two vectors, $r_1$ and $r_2$ .
-If you wish, you can find the angle, $\theta$ , between the two distances as shown above.
+The displacement can be found from your usual kinematic equations, but the easiest way to find the area is to compute the cross product of the two vectors, r_1 and r_2 .
+If you wish, you can find the angle, θ , between the two distances as shown above.
 The area, A, of the small triangle is